jmacwan/Analogy/README.md

 2. findSentenceComparison(model, sentence1, sentence2)
 3. trainModel(sentences) #Input is list of sentences
 4. retrainModel(model, sentences)
-5. saveModel(name, model) #Be sure to add '.npz' at last
+5. saveModel(name, model) #Be sure to add '.npz' at the end
 6. loadModel(name)

 #### Example: